dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   - some never feel satisfied with attaining anything and mercilessly strive on.

-#### I Live In A World Where Those Who Can't or Won't Talk To Me At Least Aren't My Enemies
+#### I Live In A World Where Those Who Can't or Won't Interact With Me Are Least Likely My Enemies

 ![Double Door Logic Paradox](/img/posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics/)